PUBLISHED

 Frustrated users are unsatisfied, don’t like to use your app, will delete it without using it, or, in the worst case, will tell others about their bad experience.
 The following UX statistics will show you the importance of preventing user frustration:

 13% of customers will tell 15 or more people about their bad experiences.
-72% will tell 6 or more people about good experiences.

-In 2018 about 21% of mobile apps have only been used once.
+About 21% of mobile apps have only been used once.

 90% of users have stopped using an app due to poor performance.